sunkararamya/Udacity_film_camera_item_catalog/README.md

 10. Copy the Client ID and paste it into the `data-clientid` in signin.html
 11. On the Dev Console Select Download JSON
 12. Rename JSON file to client_secrets.json
-13. Place JSON file in film_cam directory that you cloned from here
+13. Place JSON file in Udacity_film_camera_item_catalog directory that you cloned from here
-14. Run application using `python /film_cam/webapp.py`
+14. Run application using `python /Udacity_film_camera_item_catalog/webapp.py`

 ## JSON Endpoints
 The following are open to the public: